 As a versatile social science degree, political science leads to a variety of career paths.
 Some graduates take entry-level political jobs, while others pursue jobs in business, law, or education.
 Political science jobs also involve working in government relations, the media, or marketing.
 While earning a degree in political science, students need to consider their career goals and prepare for the job market.
 Researching careers for political science majors can help students turn their degree into a career advancement opportunity.
 This article walks through how to leverage political science skills to find a fulfilling and rewarding career after graduation.

-The Bachelor’s in Political Science
+Skills Gained in a Political Science Program

 Meet a Political Science Major